-Because bat welfare is our highest priority, and because some of our volunteer activities are licensable activities, here at BrumBats we’ve got a progression system for how volunteering for us works.
+Because bat welfare is our highest priority, here at BrumBats we’ve got a progression system for how volunteering for us works.
 It means that, while you may want to get stuck into advanced surveys straight away, we want you to have some experience of bat ecology, basic handling and identification, and an awareness of the legislation protecting bats (what constitutes disturbance, how licensing works, that kind of thing) before you learn advanced skills.
 If you are an experienced bat handler and would like to register your interest to take part in next summer’s advanced surveys, email Morgan with info on your level of experience and why you’d like to take part.